RobertasTupikas/Pursue/README.md

 ## Workflow

 1. **Run the regression model** to obtain beta coefficients.
 You may input either a `phyloseq` object or an OTU table + metadata.
 The model accepts standard training parameters.
-It is recommended to run the regression twice while changing the first OTU in the OTU table, since the first OTU is removed from analysis due to identifiability constraints. \
+It is recommended to run the regression twice while changing the first OTU in the OTU table, since the first OTU is removed from analysis due to being zeroed in the additive log ratio calculation.
+The beta coefficients do not change based on the reference used here, but the removed OTU may be significantly differential in the rankings.

 ```r
 run_songbird(